Applied Metaphors: Learning TRIZ, Complexity, Data/Stats/ML using Metaphors

 Using {ggforce}

-From Thomas Lin Pedersen’s website → www.ggforce.data-imaginist.com
+From Thomas Lin Pedersen’s website β†’ www.ggforce.data-imaginist.com

-is mainly an attempt to address these “shortcomings” (design choices might be a better description).
-The goal is to provide a repository of geoms, stats, etc. that are as well documented and implemented as the official ones found inggplot2
+ggforce is a package aimed at providing missing functionality to ggplot2 through the extension system introduced with ggplot2 v2.0.0.
+Broadly speaking ggplot2 has been aimed primarily at explorative data visualization in order to investigate the data at hand, and less at providing utilities for composing custom plots a la D3.js. ggforce is mainly an attempt to address these β€œshortcomings” (design choices might be a better description).
+The goal is to provide a repository of geoms, stats, etc. that are as well documented and implemented as the official ones found in ggplot2.

-We will start with the basic plot, with the ggtext
+We will start with the basic plot, with the ggtext related work done up to now:

 ## use ggtext rendering for the following plots